monjut/ICS0022-Secure-Programming/docs/design.md

 **Data flow: save.** After a mutation, `users` serialises entries, `crypto` encrypts them with a fresh nonce, and `storage` writes the file atomically.

-Trust boundary: everything to the left of `storage` handles secrets; the file and everything beyond it is untrusted.
+Trust boundary: everything to the left of `storage` handles secrets; everything beyond it is considered untrusted.

 ## 3. Design decisions: vault format and cryptography